gaborbata/jpass/README.md

 --------
 You can find the latest distribution packages under the [releases](https://github.com/gaborbata/jpass/releases) link.

+For Windows, you can also install JPass using [scoop](https://scoop.sh/):

+    scoop install jpass.json

 How to compile
 --------------
 * Maven: `mvn clean package`